lucasdicioccio/laborantin-hs/README.md

   - organizing results for the analyses
   - [...]

-After each step of analysis, the scientist may want to run extra experiments if some questions are not fully answered, or if new questions arise.
+After each analysis step, the scientist may want to run extra experiments if some questions are not fully answered, or if new questions arise.
 These extra experiments again ask for the same care in preparing/conducting/analyzing experiments.

-Laborantin is a framework to help you manage experiments, which means reducing the pain of the iterative process of experimental science.
+Laborantin is a framework to help you along this iterative process.

+Laborantin is moving away from Ruby and adopted Haskell for two distinct reasons.
+First, Haskell is a functional programming language and it is easier to reuse chunk of codes in declarative DSLs with programming languages (although Ruby is great for DSLs too).
+Second, Haskell has a very powerful type system and it allows to catch a whole set of bugs at compile time.
+While I may consider the first point on DSLs open for debate, this second point is the nail in the coffin: real-world experiments generally involve a time-consuming phase where we act on the physical world (e.g., sending hundreds of network packets spaced in time).
+You do not want to lose minutes because a typo crashed your
+experiment: it is infuriating and stressful.
+You typically cannot write tests for this type of "effects on the real-world-only" code.
+Nor it is possible to mock the whole world when you are under pressure for getting results for your research.
+Thus, Haskell opinionated choices to segregate effectful code from pure code and obnoxious type system is a win in code for running experiments.
+One drawback of using Haskell is that Laborantin-Hs needs a compilation phase now (i.e., Laborantin-Hs is more a library than a command-line utility).
+Somehow, I think that the pros far outweigh the cons.
+Somehow, it seems possible to write a `labor`-like script for Laborantin-Hs that will compile the project or call `runhaskell` underneath.

-Laborantin brings the following to the experimenter:
+Laborantin-Hs brings the following to the experimenter:
   - a clean DSL to express scenarios, parameters, as well as raw data an product analysis
   - an execution engine that runs scenarios, exhausting the parameter space for you
   - a default backend to store executed scenarios data and metadata in the filesystem
   - auto-documentation features to later generate simple HTML reports
+  - the full power of Haskell type-system to catch runtime errors at compile time

-With releasing Laborantin for free and under an open-source license, our goal is to make sure your precious expert time is used in productive efforts.
+With releasing Laborantin for free and under an open-source license, our goal is to make sure that your precious expert time is used in productive efforts.
 This is not a purely altruistic goal because I want to benefit from your good science asap.
 Another goal of Laborantin is to empower scientists who want to open their code and datasets more easily than possible nowadays.